pandemic tales from the dark side of dystopia

 David nodded and winked at Gertie before turning back to Elaine.
 “We need to send some bio samples to the lab in Berkeley.
 The Windigo testing facility.
 The data and tissue samples cannot be trusted to a delivery service.
 It needs to be hand-delivered internally.
 We’ve hired a contract security company, but we need one of our employees to ride along.
 It’s for security purposes and it comes with a hefty stipend…”

 “Sounds intriguing.”
-She savored the last delectable morsel of fillet and final bite of Gertie’s scrumptious green bean casserole.
+She savored the last delectable morsel of filet and final bite of Gertie’s scrumptious green bean casserole.

 “It’s the beyond reproach part that’s an issue.
 The board has unanimously agreed that you are an excellent candidate to accompany the samples to the bay area.
 We have hired a professional security company, Blakeman, and are leaving nothing to chance.”